The admission requirements for your TESOL master’s will vary depending upon your status as a domestic or international applicant.

 - Résumé or statement of experience

-- Three letters of recommendation.
+- Two letters of recommendation.
 At least one recommendation should be from a professor or teacher acquainted with the applicant’s academic work.

 - TOEFL scores for nonnative speakers of English.
 Request official TOEFL scores be sent directly to Azusa Pacific University.